wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-teams-insights/includes/analyze.md

 ## Report: What does adoption look like so far?

-The *State of Adoption* report shows how Teams adoption is playing out in the organization in terms of the level of usage.
+The *State of Adoption* report shows how Teams adoption is playing out in the organization in terms of the level of use.

 The chart on the left shows the share of inactive, low, medium, and high users by month for the selected time frame.
 In the example here, the percentage of High Users in the organization went from 48% to 74% over six months.
 The chart on the right shows the share of inactive, low, medium, and high users by category and by group.
 In the example here, individuals in the Marketing team are 100% High Users.